-- Building energy use: OPM has reduced energy per square foot by 1.4% since 2003.
-But upon completion of the modernization project and Energy Savings Performance Contract Project at the Theodore Roosevelt Building and energy upgrades at the Federal Executive Institute, this will allow us to make further progress toward achieving our energy reduction goals.
+- Building energy use: OPM has reduced energy per square foot by 11% since 2003.
+Further progress in achieving our energy intensity goals is expected due to the recent completion of the modernization project and Energy Savings Performance Contract Project at the Theodore Roosevelt Building and energy upgrades at the Federal Executive Institute.

 - Potable water: We have reduced water consumption by more than 41% since 2007 due to the modernization project at TRB and by installing water efficient fixtures in our facilities and using landscaping to minimize watering.

-- Petroleum: In FY 2014 OPM reduced petroleum consumption by 17.2%; however, meeting Federal reduction goals is a significant challenge.
-The majority of OPM’s fleet of approximately 1,453 vehicles (a 5% reduction since FY2013) is used by the Federal Investigative Service, and travel is essential to conducting background checks for government security clearances.
-To minimize fuel use, our strategy focuses on improving fleet efficiency by converting to more fuel-efficient and alternative fuel vehicles.
+- Petroleum: In FY 2015 OPM reduced petroleum consumption by 8%; however, meeting Federal reduction goals is a significant challenge.
+The majority of OPM's fleet of approximately 1,542 vehicles is used by the Federal Investigative Service, and travel is essential to conducting background checks for government security clearances.
+To minimize fuel use, our strategy focuses on improving fleet efficiency by converting to more fuel-efficient, alternative fuel vehicles, electric and low GHGs.

 Climate Change Adaptation Plan

 OPM's 2014 Climate Change Adaptation Plan discusses ways that climate change may impact our ability to achieve our mission-essential functions, operate our facilities, and meet our policy and program objectives, as well as our plans to address climate related challenges in the near and long term.